-MODULE 3: Next week, from Monday 28 th October, we'll be covering what to include on your website.
+MODULE 3: Next week, from Monday 18 th November, we'll be covering what to include on your website.
 We'll look at different options - like creating a simple one-page website, or having a more complex website with multiple pages.
 We'll also cover some different ways to get your website online, focusing on WordPress.com and WordPress.org, and the pros and cons of each of those systems.
-As with this week, we'll take everything step by step, and there'll be video instructions as well as written instructions to help you.
+As with this week, we'll take everything step by step, and you're always welcome to ask questions in the Facebook group if you get stuck.